-- Each student will write a historiography paper on what the Middle Ground framework is, the impact of 1 the approach on historians, and on the interpretation of American history in the 17th to early 19th centuries.. - 2.
-The sources that will be used to write this paper are provided by the instructor and will be available in Blackboard.
+- Each student will write a historiography paper on varying historiographical frameworks and approaches 1. taken towards the Crusades in the 19th, 20th, and 21st centuries. - 2.
+Students will use the section of The Crusades: A Reader dedicated to the perception of the crusades as the primary sources for the paper.
 WIKIPEDIA OR OTHER ONLINE SOURCES MAY NOT BE USED IN THIS PAPER. - 3.
-The historiography paper must be a minimum of 6-8 pages long. - The 6 pages DOES NOT include the title page or the bibliography. a. - b.
-Historiography Papers must include an introduction, a conclusion beginning with "In Conclusion" and a thesis (topic) statement. - 4.
-The historiogaphy paper is an individual assignment.
+The historiography paper must be a minimum of 6-8 pages long. - The 6 pages DOES NOT include the title page or the bibliography. a. - Historiography Papers must include an introduction, a conclusion beginning with "In b.
+Conclusion" and a thesis (topic) statement. - 4.
+The historiography paper is an individual assignment.
 No co-written papers.